ujjwal-stha/youtube-clone/README.md

 # Youtube-Clone

-Covid-19 tracker app built using React and many dependencies like react-chart.js, react leaflet etc
+Youtube Clone app built using React, React Router and  dependencies like material-ui

 # Live Demo 🚀🚀🚀